5 Reasons Podcasting Should Be a Part of Your Marketing Playbook

 Adding Another Customer Touchpoint

-It takes more than 7 touchpoints for someone to buy from you, and a podcast can add another touchpoint to the mix, said Steph Taylor, founder and director of the wellness marketing agency, Wildbloom and host of the pocast Socialette.
+It takes more than 7 touchpoints for someone to buy from you, and a podcast can add another touchpoint to the mix, said Steph Taylor, founder and director of the Wellness Marketing Agency, Wildbloom and host of the pocast Socialette.
 “They might see a Facebook Ad with your product, see you on Instagram and then hear the ad in a podcast,” she said.